 Monarchs will only lay eggs on milkweed.
 When they hatch and become caterpillars, they only eat milkweed leaves.
 Milkweed contains toxins that the caterpillars accumulate in their bodies.
 These toxins make adult butterflies taste unpleasant, and would-be predators know not to eat them.

 At the opposite end of the garden, flame acanthus attracts hummingbirds to its flowers because of their tube-like shape and bright red color.
 The trees in the garden are Texas redbud, which bloom in the spring and draw all types of pollinators.

 Pollinators feed on a plant’s pollen, nectar and sometimes the flowers themselves.
 While visiting the flowers, pollen is transferred from the male to the female parts of the flowers.
 This ensures that a plant will reproduce and bear fruit and seeds.

-An additional Butterfly Garden was planted in Spring 2022 outside of Sugar Land City Hall Annex, and there are pollinator meadows at Brazos River Park.
+An additional Butterfly Garden is located outside of Sugar Land City Hall Annex, and there are pollinator meadows at Brazos River Park.